 It’s easy to fall in love with Tasmania’s culture, lifestyle, and people.
-On Australia’s South Coast, you’ll find this great state that features plenty of unique and spectacular surfing spots.
+On Australia’s South Coast, you’ll find this great state that features not only amazing resorts and cabin accommodations but also plenty of unique and spectacular surfing spots.
 One of the reasons why Australia is so popular as a tourist spot is because of its amazing surf opportunities.
 Whether you are an inexperienced surfer, a professional, or just an avid fan of the waves, the breaks here range from mild to wild and they will always have something for surfers all year round.
 In summer and early autumn, the waters are warm, but the biggest swells and strongest winds happen in mid-autumn and winter.
 If you want to challenge the big waves, keep reading to find out the best surf spots in Tasmania, Australia.

 1. South Cape Bay